 - Witness testimony: Colleagues, allied professionals and service users may be able to provide testimony of your performance.
-Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records. - Work products: These are non-confidential records made, or contributed to by you eg. completed Health and Safety Documentation.
+Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records. - Work products: These are non-confidential records made, or contributed to by you eg. reports, minutes of meetings, promotional materials.

 - Questioning/professional discussion: Questions may be oral or written.
 In each case the question and your answer will need to be recorded.
 Professional discussion should be in the form of a structured review of your practice with the outcomes captured by means of audiotape or a written summary.
 These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid eg. accredited health and safety qualifications.
-Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. your legal duties for health and safety in the workplace.
-Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have reported any differences between workplace policies and suppliers' or manufacturers' instructions.
+Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. how you interpret health and safety data kept at the workplace.
+Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you found out the current level of understanding of and response to health and safety policies and procedures by people at work.